 Nonetheless, experts have discovered that we cannot improve upon what we do not measure.
 Therefore, your first step towards achieving your new year financial goals is to assess your current financial condition.
 You should evaluate your financial net worth by comparing your financial assets such as savings and investments to the liabilities like loans.
 Self-assessment also requires you to look at your sources of income and how you spend your money.

 These two assessment tools will help you learn about your past lifestyle and wealth creation efforts.
 The outcome of the assessments will also help you to determine what should be the essential priorities in your financial life.
 For example, a person with expensive debts should consider paying off before investing in low return investments or someone with very poor savings should consider starting now as you never know when an emergency will knock.

 The second step is to state what you want.
 At this stage, you need to define the specific new year financial goals you aim to achieve during the year or beyond.

 Your goals should be specific and precise.
-Instead of writing, “I want to save more money “, set a clear goal like “I will save D20,000 by 31 Dec 2018”.
+Instead of writing, “I want to save more money “, set a clear goal like “I will save D20,000 by 31 Dec XXXX”.

 Most people also fail at the step as they set too many goals.
-The consensus among expert is that for change to work, we must approach it in small numbers.
-Therefore, it is better to focus on two key goals than setting 10 financial goals that will not be achieved during the period.
+The consensus among expert is that for change to work, one must approach it in small numbers.
+Therefore, it is better to focus on two key goals than setting ten financial goals that will not be achieved during the period.

 Goals can even be more powerful and motivational if they are related to your personal desires and values.
-Imagine if your reason to save D20,000 in 2018 is to start your MBA course or start a small business.
+Imagine if your reason to save D20,000 in this year is to start your MBA course or implement one small business idea you had.